Amanda Palmer: Early life and education

-Amanda MacKinnon Palmer was born in the Mount Sinai Hospital in New York City, and grew up in Lexington, Massachusetts.
+Amanda MacKinnon Palmer was born in New York City and grew up in Lexington, Massachusetts.
 Her father Jack Palmer was a physicist and her mother Katharine Mockett was a computer programmer.
 Her parents divorced when she was one year old, and as a child she rarely saw her father.
-Palmer has described her parents as "middle-upper class".
 Her maternal grandfather Alfred E. Mockett was on the board of directors of the Beneficial Corporation.

-She attended Lexington High School, where she was involved in the drama department, and later attended Wesleyan University where she studied theater and was a member of the Eclectic Society.
+She attended Lexington High School, where she was active in the drama club, and later attended Wesleyan University where she studied theater and was a member of the Eclectic Society.
 In 1999, Palmer founded the Shadowbox Collective, a performance group devoted to street theatre and putting on theatrical shows (such as the 2002 play, Hotel Blanc, which she directed).

 Palmer graduated from Wesleyan University in 1998 with a BA in German Studies, later dropping out of a graduate program at Heidelberg University.
-Palmer spent several years busking as a living statue called the Eight Foot Bride in Cambridge, Massachusetts; Edinburgh; Berlin; Melbourne (where she met her future collaborator Jason Webley); and many other locations.
+Palmer spent several years busking as a living statue called the Eight Foot Bride in Cambridge, Massachusetts, in Edinburgh, in Berlin, in Saint Petersburg, and in Adelaide, where she met her future collaborator Jason Webley.
 She refers to her street performance work in the Dresden Dolls song "The Perfect Fit", as well as on the A is for Accident track "Glass Slipper".